 This is the journey-level position and performs the full range of radio and telephone dispatch duties with a high degree of independence.
 The Police Dispatcher II performs activities related to the processing of service requests including communications and dispatch, status monitoring, information development and communication, entry level dispatcher training, and records and file maintenance in a computer-aided environment.We are looking for someone who:

 - Can assess situations accurately, make quick decisions, and use sound judgement

-- Has excellent oral and written communication skills and can establish rapport and trust with community members and other employees
+- Has excellent oral and written communication skills

 - Can multi-task and quickly prioritize needs

 - Can work in a collaborative team environment and take instruction well

 - Stay composed and control their own emotions

 - Has the technological skills to operate multiple computers, programs, radios and recording equipment

 - Has excellent attention to detail and organization skills